 The memorandum of the company specifies the company’s characteristics and must have the following:

-The Articles of Association contains provisions that regulate the internal management of the company.
+The Articles of Association contain provisions that regulate Singapore companies’ internal management.
 The companies are free to create content for their articles.

-But the Articles of Association normally deal with the following company matters:
+But the Articles of Association usually deal with the following company matters:

 The legal effects of Memorandum and Article of Association

-The M&AA is considered as a statutory contract between the company and the members.
-The contract also stands between the members of the company and also binds the new members that are appointed in the company after its incorporation.
+The M&AA is considered a statutory contract between the company and its essential members like the corporate secretary and accountant.
+The contract also stands between the company members and binds the new members appointed to the company after its incorporation.